Watson-Personal-Assistant/AudioClientSampleCodeJava/README.md

 Send audio data from the audio client to the audio gateway by waking the client up and asking a question.
 For example, `"Hello Watson, what is the weather like today`".

 #### Step 8: Monitor the flow of audio data.
-The audio client outputs the following characters to the console to indicate how well data is flowing.
+The audio client outputs the following characters to the console to indicate how data is flowing.

 | Character  |Progress indicator|
 |-----|:-------------------------------|